The content commodity trap

 Second, if the key feature is easy to replicate, you have a problem.
 You have a commodity; you're one choice of many.
 Commodities compete heavily on price and cost.
 As a business, you have to weigh the cost it takes to create the product against the returns it brings.
 Are you in a stronger position when you compete with minimal advantage for a small share of ad views?

 Third, content lives on a commodity spectrum.
 On one side, you have faceless, replicable content.
-On the other side, you have a piece that stands out from everything else, is memorable, and unique in the universe.
+On the other side, you have a piece that stands out from everything else, is memorable, and is unique in the universe.
 Guess which side you should aim for?

 Fourth, monetizing through an ad model when you deal with a commodity is playing a game you will certainly lose at some point in the future.
 When you can't differentiate the key product, you need to provide a better service or experience.
 People interested in commodity content, especially when they come through Google Search, rarely care about service.
 They want the content.
 But they might care about the experience!
 And what's the biggest hazard to a good experience?
 Interruptions, a.k.a. ads.